CCMS-UCSD/GNPS_Workflows/feature-based-molecular-networking/README.md

 ### Progenesis QI

-The feature quantification table (.CSV file, comma separated) should include 2 rows that can be ignored and headers starting in row 3 with the following the following columns:
+The feature quantification table (text file, comma separated).
+The row 1/2 are used to deduced the number of samples and sample name and metadata are starting in row 3 with the following columns:

 1. Compound
 2. m/z
 3. Retention time (min)
+4. Raw abundance
+5. Normalised abundance

-For ion mobility data, it must include a "CCS (angstrom^2)" column.
+For ion mobility data, it must include a "CCS (angstrom^2)" column for consistency

-All sample headers are not including the filename extension (such as ".raw")
+All sample headers are not including the filename extension (such as ".raw").
+We output only the Normalized intensities.
+We output most metadata columns except the 'Accepted Description' column.

+We use the .MSP file format for the MS/MS spectral summary.

 ### OpenMS